lyjelin/ENGG-1340-GP/README.md

 **6. Sorting the Best customer of the Month**

   i.
 Sort out the customer(s) with most purchased history each month and give some benefits

-**7. Searching the customer file by the staff**

-  i.
-Permitted for the staff/manager only

-  ii.
-Staff will search customer information by the name of the customer and view the record

-  iii.
-Allow customers to receive movie tickets at the cinema counter which is purchased online

 **8. Exit**